millicast/millicast-sdk/README.md

 The following examples demonstrate how to broadcast with the Publisher app capturing the user's camera and microphone.
 You can then view the stream using the Viewer app.

-You will need to use a [Dolby Millicast account](https://streaming.dolby.io/) with a valid publishing token.
+You will need to use a [Dolby OptiView RealTime streaming account](https://streaming.dolby.io/) with a valid publishing token.

 ### Publisher app